 Types of Treatment Offered at SUWS of the Carolinas

-At SUWS of the Carolinas we provide four different treatment tracks (Approach, Phoenix Outdoor, Seasons, and SUWS), which are designed to meet the distinct needs of all of our students, including those with borderline personality disorder.
+At SUWS of the Carolinas we provide three different treatment tracks (Approach, Phoenix Outdoor, Seasons, and SUWS), which are designed to meet the distinct needs of all of our students, including those with borderline personality disorder.
 Each track varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
 All tracks have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
-These four distinct tracks include:
+These three distinct tracks include:

-- Approach: For adolescents, ages 14-17, who are struggling with autism spectrum disorders, social issues, social avoidance, technology addiction, and more.
+- For adolescents, ages 14-17, who are struggling with autism spectrum disorders, social issues, social avoidance, technology addiction, and more.